Tokumov/BIE-TJV/README.md

 - Gradle (compatible with the version specified in your build.gradle)

-- A relational database (PostgreSQL recommended, H2 for testing)
+- A relational database (PostgreSQL recommended)

 # Setup and Running
 - Database Setup